-The two doctors, Mayer and Salovey, managed to split emotional intelligence in to four separate sub-sections.
+The two doctors, Mayer and Salovey, managed to split emotional intelligence into four separate sub-sections.
 In so doing, they then allowed for the creation of emotional IQ tests.
-Gaining a greater understanding of emotional intelligence rapidly became relevant to the workplace, regarding both promotion, and new jobseekers.
+Gaining a greater understanding of emotional intelligence swiftly became relevant to the workplace, regarding both promotion, and new job seekers.

 Doctor Mayer is quoted as saying "In regard to measuring emotional intelligence – I am a great believer that criterion-report (that is, ability testing) is the only adequate method to employ.
 Intelligence is an ability, and is directly measured only by having people answer questions and evaluating the correctness of those answers".